Recent Water Damage Posts

 Air movement can also be increased using air movers to force warm, dry air throughout affected rooms and across damp surfaces like walls, tables, and countertops to gently increase the evaporation rate.
 Air movers and fans' combination to increase air movement is also very useful to dry out clothing in a gentle manner that does not damage the fabric.

 Temperature is also an essential factor, especially in cold weather.
 Since the preferred range to dry home and property is 70 to 90 degrees, we try to engage the HVAC system if it is operational carefully.
 If not, then specialists use space heaters to raise the internal temperature.
 They carefully monitor the temperature in every affected room to keep it under 80 degrees on the first day; however, a higher temperature can increase the humidity.

 At SERVPRO of Montgomery County, we use every tool and method available to return every residence to a dry, safe condition for families.
 If you have had a recent water issue in your home, call (931) 645-1285 to schedule a visit.

 4 Easy Tips to Prevent Water Damage

-With the school year coming to an end this means kids will be “flooding” into homes this summer.
-Check out these suggestions from SERVPRO of Montgomery County for preventing a water damage while your kids are home:
+With the school year coming to an end, this means kids will be “flooding” into homes this summer.
+View these suggestions from SERVPRO of Montgomery County for preventing water damage while your kids are home.